William Bainbridge: First Barbary War

-President Jefferson found that bribing the pirate Barbary states did not work, and decided to use force.
+President Jefferson found that bribing the pirate Barbary states did not work and decided to use force.
 On May 21, 1803, Bainbridge was placed in command of USS Philadelphia, tasked with enforcing a blockade of Tripoli, Libya.
 Bainbridge ran the ship aground on an uncharted reef on October 21, 1803.
 Bainbridge made the situation worse by putting on all sail before sounding around the boat to determine the actual situation, resulting in driving the ship hard onto the bank.
-All efforts to refloat her under five hours of cannon fire from Tripolitan gunboats, inaccurate fire that with no shots coming near the powerful frigate, and Bainbridge decided to surrender.
-Before doing so he ordered all small arms thrown overboard, the powder magazine flooded and the naval signal book destroyed.
+After attempting to refloat her for five hours, while under cannon fire from Tripolitan gunboats—though no shots came near the powerful frigate—Bainbridge decided to surrender.
+Before doing so, he ordered all small arms thrown overboard, the powder magazine flooded, and the naval signal book destroyed.
 Soon afterward, the ship floated free after high tide and was captured by the Pasha of Tripoli.
 Bainbridge and his crewmen were imprisoned in Tripoli for nineteen months.